mkm29/stockula/docs/troubleshooting.md

 Use the "fast" model list and reduce forecast length for better performance.

 **Q: Can I use data from sources other than Yahoo Finance?** A: Currently, Stockula uses yfinance as the primary data source.
 Custom data sources can be implemented by extending the DataFetcher class.
+All data is cached in TimescaleDB using the consolidated DatabaseManager for high-performance access.

 **Q: Why do I get different results between runs?** A: Some forecasting models include randomness.
 For reproducible results, set random seeds or use deterministic models only.